 If Docker is creating contained environments from image then Ansible is for provisioning your existing servers.
 And you don’t need to have a huge cluster to get started.
 Even managing test environment Tomcat installation and doing deployments for two nodes are tasks that benefit from automation with Ansible.

-We have automated Sonar server upgrades with Ansible and written a blog post about it.
+We have automated Sonar server upgrades with Ansible.
 This technology is very suitable for many situations where Docker does not fit.

 This initial snapshot in the form of Technology Radar has been interesting to build and hopefully is interesting to read as well.
 We are already planning the next event where we can add new technologies on the radar, remove some and change the positioning of existing ones.
 We will gather similar group of developers in January to review and improve what has been built.